t4d-classes/angular_02212022/demo-app/exercises/exercise-6.md

 5. In the Car View Row, add an Edit button to the actions column.
 When the button is clicked, that row changes to an edit row.
 Only ONE row is editable at a time.
 Design your data structures accordingly.
 Do not support multiple edit rows in your data structure.

+6. The Car View Row component is NOT a child component of the Car Edit Row.
+And the Car Edit Row component is NOT a child component of the Car View Row.

-6. Ensure all HTML DOM rules are followed.
+7. Ensure all HTML DOM rules are followed.

-7. Ensure it works.
+8. Ensure it works.